gstolarov/pdf-shrink/README.md

 ```

 ## Results
-The utility able to acheive on average about 60% compression on scanned PDFs and about 90% compression on text PDF.
+The utility able to acheive on average about 60% compression on scanned PDFs and about 90% compression on text PDF with embedded fonts.

 ## Problems/TODOs
 - The utility should not be used if you expect a lot of non-ASCII text.
 Or at least font adjusting functionality should be disabled.